turtlemonvh/blanket/README.md

     * The default installation will be super simple, but we want to make it very easy to customize
     * Some customization
         * Task types, database driver, queue driver
-    * We will probably do this by defining types in msgpack files and allowing anything in any lanuage to eveluate and pass items back and forth
+    * We will probably do this by defining types in msgpack files and allowing anything in any language to evaluate and pass items back and forth
 * The web UI is optional, and not included by default
     * We include an easy to use json/rest interface
     * We will probably include a simple curses interface too